Innovation

 • Danielle Delahanty, Code Development, NYC Department of Buildings

-• Anthony Fiore, New York City Department of Citywide Administrative Services
+• Anthony Fiore, NYC Department of Citywide Administrative Services

 • Jonathan Hernandez, Structural Engineers Association of New York (SEAoNY)